Quantum Statistical Enhancement of the Collective Performance of Multiple Bosonic Engines

 In Eqs.~\eqref{eq:probgen_indist} and \eqref{eq:probgen_dist}, the common protocol-dependent, and $N$-, $\beta_{t_0}$-independent parts of the first three terms given by $\vert d_i(t_0) \vert^2$ and $\vert \tilde{c}^{\pm}_i(t_0) \vert^2$ are positive but the third term (on the second line of the equations) proportional to $\Re [d_i(0)d_i^*(T/2)]$ is not necessarily positive.
 As discussed in the main paper, for $\Delta = 0$, $\cos{\theta_t} = 0$ at all $t$ and the non-positive term vanishes.
 In this case, one can directly compare the probabilities for the indistinguishable and distinguishable cases in Eqs.~\eqref{eq:probgen_indist} and \eqref{eq:probgen_dist}, by examining the relative size of the $N$- and $\beta_{t_0}$-dependent factors.
 To this end, we use the following relation that holds for any $N>1$ and $x>0$:

-This leads to one of the central results given in the main paper: when $\Delta=0$, for any form of the coupling protocol $g_{C}(t)$, $N>1$, system Hamiltonian and value of $\beta_c$ and $\beta_h$, one finds that $p_i^{\mr{indist}}>p_i^{\mr{dist}}$, i.e., the work done in the indistinguishable case is larger than the distinguishable case.
+This leads to one of the central results given in the main paper: when $\Delta=0$, for any form of the coupling protocol $g_{C}(t)$, $N>1$, system Hamiltonian and value of $\beta_c$ and $\beta_h$, one finds that $p_i^{\mr{indist}}>p_i^{\mr{dist}}$, i.e., the internal energy change done in the indistinguishable case is larger than the distinguishable case.

 Let us now consider $\Delta \neq 0$.
-While in this case the enhancement of work for indistinguishable engines is not guaranteed in general, in what follows we identify conditions under which enhancement can be expected.
+While in this case the enhancement of internal energy change for indistinguishable engines is not guaranteed in general, in what follows we identify conditions under which enhancement can be expected.
 We first note that the inequality \eqnref{eq:cond1_supp} allows us to compare the first term of Eqs.~\eqref{eq:probgen_indist} and \eqref{eq:probgen_dist} proportional to $\vert d_i(t_0)\vert^2$ and see it is larger in the indistinguishable case.
 Secondly, the $N$- and $\beta_{t_0}$-dependent positive factors multiplying $2\Re [d_i(0)d_i^*(T/2)]$ satisfy

 for any $N>1$, $\beta_cE_0$, and $\beta_h E_{T/2}$, with the equality holding for $N=1$.
-Thus, from the above discussion together with the previous considerations leading up to \eqnref{eq:cond2_supp}, it follows that $p_i^{\mr{indist}}>p_i^{\mr{dist}}$ which enhances the average work, for coupling protocols and external system Hamiltonians that satisfy the constraint $\Re [ d_i(0) d_i^*(T/2)] \geq 0$.
+Thus, from the above discussion together with the previous considerations leading up to \eqnref{eq:cond2_supp}, it follows that $p_i^{\mr{indist}}>p_i^{\mr{dist}}$ which enhances the average internal energy change, for coupling protocols and external system Hamiltonians that satisfy the constraint $\Re [ d_i(0) d_i^*(T/2)] \geq 0$.
 Note that $h(N, \beta_{c}E_{0})\, h(N,\beta_{h}E_{T/2})$ is an increasing function of $N$ with magnitude comparable to the functions on the left-hand side of the inequalities in Eqs. \eqref{eq:cond1_supp} and \eqref{eq:cond2_supp} for small $N$.
 Thus, for small $N$, the magnitude of the negative term when $\Re [ d_i(0) d_i^*(T/2) ] < 0$ is off-set by the positive terms in \eqnref{eq:probgen_indist} and enhancement persists.
 In other words, for small enough $N$, enhancement is generally present, regardless of the form of the coupling function, the external system Hamiltonian, and the temperatures of the baths, even when $\Delta \neq 0$.